Quirky1869/Purple-Spells/README.md

 Real-time search across all sections. `Escape` clears the search and restores the collapsed state.

 ### 🧰 Array Tools
 A summary table of all tools referenced in the cheatsheet with their direct GitHub links (RustScan, LinPEAS, WinPEAS, BloodHound, Mimikatz, Impacket, Chisel, Ligolo-ng, Hydra, Hashcat, NetExec, Evil-WinRM, Responder, and others).
+You can copy the commands to download or install the tools directly via the Download / Install column.
 Accessible via the **ARRAY TOOLS** button.

 ### 🎨 Theme & Zoom
 - **Dark / light** theme (THEME button), persisted